Why you Can’t Take MiraLax 3 Times a Day (and What to Do Instead).

-- Some anti-hypertensive medications (as high dose calcium channel blockers).
+- Some anti-hypertensive medications (such as high-dose calcium channel blockers).

 5- Ask your doctor about alternatives.

-Your doctor needs to re-evaluate your constipation and prescribe stronger alternatives if the above measures fail.
+If the above measures fail, your doctor must re-evaluate your constipation and prescribe stronger alternatives.
 Don’t abuse medications without medical supervision.
-Even OTC medications as MiraLax can cause adverse effects if misused.
+Even OTC medications such as MiraLax can cause adverse effects if misused.